gerph/riscos-presenter/rougol/speaker-notes.md

 Here we see that the BASIC command to select the graphics colour has triggered a call to the ColourTrans module's SetGCOL system call.
 It shows what the parameters were on entry and exit.

 The information on what those SWIs are was extracted from the OSLib def files - I wrote an OSLib `def` file parser which could extract the information into a form that we can use.
 The parser also generates templates for PyModules and other things.
-The parser is open source.
+The parser is being made open source.

 ---
 # RISC OS Pyromaniac